What are Lysosomes? The Garbage Disposal System of the Cell

 The proteins are packaged into a vesicle and are then delivered to the Golgi apparatus, an organelle that moves molecules from the endoplasmic reticulum to their destination.
 The Golgi apparatus can also modify products created by the endoplasmic reticulum into their final form, which, in this case, are digestive enzymes.
 Once this is done, the Golgi apparatus packages this into a small vesicle, and new lysosomes are born.
 From that moment onwards, the brand new lysosomes float around in the cytoplasm inside the cell until it is needed.

-In essence, lysosomes are tiny eating machines, and they start work as soon as the cell takes in nutrients.
+Lysosome function is a important and highly regulated process.
+In essence lysosomes are tiny eating machines, and they start work as soon as the cell takes in nutrients.
 Once edible material enters the cell, the lysosomes home in on it, attach themselves to it, and deploy their digestive enzymes.
 The enzymes then begin to break down the complex molecules, including sugars and proteins, that make up the food.

 So, what happens when nutrients are scarce and the cell starts to starve?
 Perhaps surprisingly, the lysosomes continue digesting even when there is no incoming food; instead, they start to digest other organelles in the cell for nutrients.
 This is known as autophagy, and the lysosomes are the agents of this process.
 Rather than discuss autophagy in full here, we have created another topic which delves further into that subject which you can read by clicking on the topic box below.